-Check the system tray (Windows) or menu bar (Mac/Linux) to see whether the Dropbox little icon is there or not.
+Check the system tray (Windows) or menu bar (Mac/Linux) to see whether the Dropbox icon is there or not.
 If not, restart your Dropbox from Programs menu (Windows/Linux) or Applications folder (Mac).
-The following will take check Dropbox process in Windows Task Manager for example to see whether Dropbox is running or not.
+The following content will show you how to check Dropbox process in Windows Task Manager to see whether Dropbox is running or not.

 2. In the Process or Details tab of the pop-up Task Manager window, checkout whether Dropbox is in the list or not.
 If not, just restart it.

 You also need to keep Dropbox account logged in.
 Otherwise, it won’t sync.

 Solution 23.
 Keep Enough Storage Space

 If your quota is totally used, it will stop syncing.
 So, make sure you have enough storage space on your Dropbox account.
 And you can create more Dropbox accounts to get more storage free.
 Or, you can upgrade your current Dropbox account.

 If you are not running the very latest version of Dropbox, upgrade it to the newest version.
 The update-to-date version will solve almost all problems that occurs in the old version.

 Tip: This can also solve the issue of Dropbox not uploading.

 There are several all-mighty methods to solve not only Dropbox not syncing problem, but also not working issues on other cloud drives.
 For example. it can fix the problem of Google drive doesn’t sync, MEGA not working and OneDrive not syncing.

 1. Pause Dropbox sync App and resume it.